Bill Carroll (coach)

 William Morris Carroll (May 1, 1926 – December 4, 2009) was an American pole vaulter and later coach of the track and field and cross country teams at the University of Oklahoma.

 Athletic career

 Carroll was a world-ranked pole vaulter at the University of Oklahoma.
 He was the number 7 pole vaulter in the world in 1949, and moved up to the number six position in 1950.
 Those same years, he was ranked sixth and then fifth in the US.
-Carroll tied for second place at the NCAA Track and Field Championships in 1949 with a height of 14 feet.
+Carroll tied for second place at the 1949 NCAA Track and Field Championships with a height of 14 feet.

 Carroll also enjoyed success as a high school athlete, winning the Oklahoma state high school championship in 1944.
-While competing in collete, he set the record at the 1950 Kansas Relays with a vault of 14 feet 5 inches and set the record for the Big 7 Outdoor championship.
+While competing in college, he set the record at the 1950 Kansas Relays with a vault of 14 feet 5 inches and set the record for the Big 7 Outdoor championship.